DataGreed/datagreed.pro/_projects/listenable.markdown

 running, doing housework, etc. With Listenable, you can build your learning playlist and listen to 5-minute audio lessons anytime, anywhere.

+## My Role
+***

+I've joined Listenable as a Chief Technical Officer right after the initial design mockups were completed.

+I was responsible for everything related to the technical side of the startup: gathering business requirements, leading the development team, designing project architecture, devops, etc.

+Since we were bootstrapping without any outside funding, I did a lot of the stuff with my own hands including backend development, API design, Web App development, subscription and usage analytics, monitoring, deployment, load-testing, etc. (basically everything development-related except the development of the iOS App).

 ## iOS App
 ***